eightypop/furry-octo-bear/README.md

 Once a card is drawn it is no longer in the deck.

-You can also split a deck into two decks
+You can split a deck into two decks

     new_deck = deck.split
     #and recombine them
     deck.combine(new_deck)

 You can also decide how to recombine them.
-(Helpful if you need to shuffle them)
+(Helpful if you need to shuffle)

      deck.combine deck2 do |cards, cards_other|
         cards.zip(cards_other).flatten.compact